 This facility functions as a home-away-from home for the families of gravely ill children who are undergoing critical medical treatment in Long Island area hospitals.
 It's a short walk from the Steven and Alexandra Cohen Children's Medical Center of New York.

 Their Little Hands Helping Little Hands Program was developed so children 6 - 16 years of age could volunteer.
 Groups from schools and youth organizations get to use the house's kitchen facilities to bake cakes, cookies, cupcakes and other desserts for the families and children who are staying there.
 Note that only 10 children per group may use the facility and parents or other adults must be present.
 They provide the cooking hardware, and groups bring their own ingredients.
-The workspace and utensils must be cleaned up by the groups afterwards, and dishwashers are available for their use.
+The workspace and utensils must be cleaned up by the groups afterward, and dishwashers are available for their use.

 To find out more, please go to www.rmhlonisland.org/dinner-program#little-hands.